aindilis/koms-web/README.md

 # How to Run (New)

 edit the config.sh file for the appropriate dirs and systems

 ./start-all.sh

-./stop-all.sh
+use at your own risk (lots of kill -9 stuff) ./stop-all.sh

 # How to Run (Old)